asmeta/asmetadocs/src/02_domain_declaration.md

 ```asmeta
 domain Coord subsetof Integer
 ```
-The *Coord* domain contains a subset of elements taken from *Integer* basic domain.
-The definition of the elements in the *Coord* domain is done in *definitions* section.
+The *Coord* domain contains a subset of elements taken from the *Integer* basic domain.
+The definition of the elements in the *Coord* domain is done in the *definitions* section.

 ### Product Domain
 ```asmeta